Zeit im Fluss. Der Alta-Fall als historischer Wendepunkt

 In 1970 the Norwegian government publicly announced plans for a monumental dam and hydropower-station located in the far north of the country.
-The Sámi minority played an important role in the numerous oppositional movements formed against these plans.
-The Alta-saken was a definite turning point in the history of the indigenous Sámi-population in northern Europe.
-Drawing on Jurij Lotman’s work, I analyse the narrative construction of this crucial event to explain the cultural negations surrounding the Alta-river.
+The Saami minority played an important role in the numerous oppositional movements formed against these plans.
+The Alta-saken was a definite turning point in the history of the indigenous Saami-population in northern Europe.
+In my thesis, I analysed the narrative construction of this crucial event to explain the cultural negations surrounding the Alta-river.

 Publications from the project